-On May 13, 2021, the Company announced it had executed an agreement to commence construction of a new funeral home (the "Waco Funeral Home").
-The Waco Funeral Home will be located on-site at Waco Memorial Park in Waco, Texas.
-Construction is expected to be completed by the end of 2022.
+On May 13, 2021, the Company announced it had executed an agreement to commence construction of the Waco Funeral Home, which will be located on-site at Waco Memorial Park in Waco, Texas.
+Construction is expected to be completed by the end of the first quarter of 2023.